 What can I do if I’m still not happy with my result?

-If you are still not happy with your results, you can further appeal by requesting an appeal review by the Independent Appeals Scrutineers (select from drop-down list).
+If you are still not happy with your results, you can further appeal by requesting an appeal review by the Independent Appeals Scrutineers.
 Forms for this process are provided with your appeal results.

 Need more information?